GetUSB.info Logo

 Who tipped us off?

-Today we learn from a well know parts analyst who covers the Apple products.
-Ming-Chi Kuo is an analyst who surveys different parts suppliers related to the supply-chain of product manufactured for Apple.
-Through the forecasting survey and questions, Kuo is able to accurately predict many upcoming trends and changes related to Apple products.
+Today we learn from a well known parts analyst who covers Apple products.
+Ming-Chi Kuo is an analyst who surveys different parts suppliers related to the supply chain of products manufactured for Apple.
+Through forecasting surveys and supplier questions, Kuo is able to accurately predict many upcoming trends and changes related to Apple products.

 When will this start?